Moving to Halifax, Nova Scotia? Here’s Why It’s a Great Place to Live

 Winter wonderland.
 Source @shoreknitr on IG

-Our winters are fairly moderate due to our coastal location and tend not to be too cold, it does snow here but you can also occasionally see the sun in winter so that’s a plus.
-Winter mostly starts with a sneaky blizzard mid November/early December, which often takes people by surprise and rushing to get snow tyres but generally we don’t usually get any real snow until January and even then it’s not unusual to have bare grass for periods of the winter.
+Our winters in Halifax are fairly moderate due to our coastal location and tend not to be too cold.
+While it does snow here, you can also occasionally see the sun during winter, which is a definite plus.
+Winter usually starts with a sneaky blizzard mid-November to early December, which often takes people by surprise and sends them rushing to get snow tires.
+However, we don’t usually get any real snow until January, and even then, it’s not unusual to have bare grass for periods throughout the winter.
+If you’re moving to Halifax, it’s good to be prepared for this unpredictable start to the season.

-There are aspects of Halifax’s winter that can make it seem colder though.
+There are aspects of Halifax’s winter that can make it seem colder, though.
 It’s more of a damp cold than a dry cold.
-The increased precipitation from December through to March in the form of heavy snowfall to heavy rain and the infamous cyclonic ocean storms (noreasters) and strong winds can rapidly change up the weather from day to day.
-It’s not unusual for a huge dump of snow to arrive on a Monday only to be washed away by torrential rain on Wednesday. 😊
+The increased precipitation from December through to March, with heavy snowfall, heavy rain, and the infamous cyclonic ocean storms (nor’easters), along with strong winds, can rapidly change the weather from day to day.
+It’s not unusual for a huge dump of snow to arrive on a Monday, only to be washed away by torrential rain on Wednesday. 😊 If you’re moving to Halifax, be ready for a winter that’s constantly keeping you on your toes!

-It makes for a very interesting winter but at least you can get out and enjoy it without freezing to death.
-We’ve spent time in both Calgary and Quebec City during the winter and we’ve never felt cold like it.
-Sorry to say, I just couldn’t live in such a cold climate.
+It makes for a very interesting winter, but at least you can get out and enjoy it without freezing to death.
+We’ve spent time in both Calgary and Quebec City during the winter, and we’ve never felt cold like it.
+Sorry to say, I just couldn’t live in such a cold climate!
+But when you’re moving to Halifax, you’ll find that while the weather can be unpredictable, it’s not too extreme.

 Source: @nova_scotia_kayaker on IG